ajaishankar/pukka/README.md

 ### Adding schema extensions

-The following adds some extension to the StringType.
+The following adds some extensions to the StringType.

 An extension method takes zero or more parameters and returns a refinement.